AdHominem/Learning-Resources/README.md

 # Learning-Resources

-These are some general CTF related topics
+These are some general CTF related topics plus some good resouces for learning.

 ## General